trent234/minwm/README.md

 I think that's all doable by the three week mark.
 Then...

+5. There will need to be some basic tiling component required.
+At a minimum I need to create a way for svkbd to tell minwm it has launched and minwm needs to give the bottom portion of the screen for the keyboard.
+And adjust back when the keyboard exits.
+And also decide how to deal with dialogue boxes.
-5. Start interfacing with x11 and figure out how to map and unmap programs from the screen.
+6. Start interfacing with x11 and figure out how to map and unmap programs from the screen.
-6. Once the fundamental app switching works, install lisgd library and test so we have a method of returning to minwm from a focused app
+7. Once the fundamental app switching works, install lisgd library and test so we have a method of returning to minwm from a focused app
-7. Start filling in the expected "Extended Window Manager Hints" requirements e.g. set "window" of unfocused or "minimized" app propert _NET_WM_STATE_HIDDEN set to true
+8. Start filling in the expected "Extended Window Manager Hints" requirements e.g. set "window" of unfocused or "minimized" app propert _NET_WM_STATE_HIDDEN set to true

 ncurses resource:
 http://tldp.org/HOWTO/NCURSES-Programming-HOWTO/printw.html